Welcome to Linkerd! 🎈

 linkerd dashboard &

-The control plane components all have the proxy installed in their pods and are part of the data plane itself.
-This provides the ability to dig into these components and see what is going on behind the scenes.
+Because the control plane components all have the proxy installed in their pods, each component is also part of the data plane itself.
+This provides the ability to dig into what is going on with the control plane itself behind the scenes.
 In fact, you can run:

 linkerd -n linkerd top deploy/linkerd-web